Best Affiliate Programs for Travel Bloggers

 Stay 22 : Stay 22 makes the jobs of researching, changing and maintaining your hotel booking links less tedious and painful.
 Pools hotel affiliate links into one space where you can track them and automatically replace the broken ones.
 It detects your existing links and its script transfers it to your Stay22 affiliate code.
 Takes 40% commission but it helps me avoid the pain of programs shifting platforms and it has additional AI widget features that help readers discover hotels they are interested in vs specified by my blog.
 It houses Agoda, Booking.com, Expedia and this helped tons when Agoda booted me from their program for not making enough sales and when Booking.com closed its affiliate program.
 Stay22 has been the safety net.
 It’s a MUST for all Travel Bloggers.
 Sign up for their blogger referral program.

 Recently, it added Amazon and YouTube.
 The latter is the gamechanger: their AI researches the hotels in my videos.
 On my Shinsekai red light video, during my neighborhood walk showing love motels, I suggested links for hotels I posted hotel rates for, talked about in passing or were in my video background.
 The surprising part was I didn’t even know they had listings on Booking.com or Agoda!
 Stay22 bridges the gaps so I’m not losing money.
+They also have a new feature with Amazon.
+I’m not sure how it fully works yet, but it doesn’t seem like they are link switching my Amazon links over.
 Join now!

 Safetywing: Every travel content creator buy travel insurance.
 It’s a given.
 Safetywing is an economical insurance for travelers and nomads.
 The main advertising focus of their affiliate progam is to get fellow travel content creators to sign up for its affiliate program.
 Rather than promoting to travelers, they’ve made a big play for content creators.
 I don’t jive with their ethics.
 They have a good product that many bloggers swear by, but I can’t tell if the blogger actually likes.